Lugoues/ecs-opentracing/pythonapp/README.md

 ## Opentracing of a Python application using Jaeger on Amazon ECS
 The Python app is based on https://github.com/bryanl/apptracing-py with changes to make it completely Dockerized.
-The Python web application running on ECS, uses various python modules like flask, jaeger-client and accesses data in a Postgresql database running in another Docker container on ECS.
-Finally, Jaeger runs in another container on ECS.
+The Python web application running on ECS, uses various python modules like flask, jaeger-client and accesses data in a Postgresql database running in another Docker container on ECS and Jaeger runs in another container on ECS.
 This demo assumes that everything is being deployed in **eu-west-1** AWS Region.
-Jaeger, inspired by [Dapper](https://research.google.com/pubs/pub36356.html) and OpenZipkin, is a distributed tracing system released as open source by Uber Technologies and more details can be found at https://www.jaegertracing.io/.
 This demo uses the **jaegertracing/all-in-one** Docker image, where all components run in a single container.
 Jaeger also supports Cassandra 3.x, ElasticSearch as persistent storage.

 ## Instructions